tucaz/linux-hardening/README.md

 Make sure that `PIDFile` from nginx.service points to the same place as `pid` inside `nginx.conf`.

 NGINX is running! \o/

+# Configuraing NGINX

+The base configuration file of nginx is located on `/usr/local/nginx/conf/nginx.conf` this is the one I'm using: [nginx.conf](configs/nginx/nginx.conf)

 # References